 To balance this view, OWSP conducts a community survey.
 The survey asks application security and development experts (in the field) what they see as essential weaknesses that the data may not have shown yet.

 What is included in the OWASP TOP?

 A01:2021-Broken Access Control

 Formerly known as Sensitive Data Exposure, Cryptographic Failures are all about protecting sensitive data.
 This includes personal information such as passwords, credit card numbers, health records, and other data organisations require extra protection for.
-Cryptographic Failures is especially worth noting if the data falls under GDPR or other regulations.
+Cryptographic Failures are especially worth noting if the data falls under GDPR or other regulations.